MWRA's Drinking Water Test Results

 Tests Before Treatment

 Test results show few contaminants are found in the reservoir water.
 The few that are found are in very small amounts, well below EPA's standards.
 Turbidity (or cloudiness of the water) is one measure of overall water quality.
 It should never be over 5.0 NTU (Nephelometric Turbidity Units) and can be over 1.0 NTU only if we can demonstrate that disinfection is not affected.
 Typical levels at Wachusett Reservoir are 0.35 NTU.
 In 2009, turbidity was always below both the 5.0 and 1.0 NTU standards, with the highest level at 0.66.
 MWRA also tests reservoir water for pathogens such as fecal coliform, bacteria, viruses, and the parasites Cryptosporidum and Giardia.
 They can enter the water from animal or human waste.
 All test results were well within state and federal testing and treatment standards.

 Tests in Community Pipes

 MWRA and local water departments test 300 to 500 water samples each week for total coliform bacteria.
 Total coliform bacteria can come from the intestines of warm-blooded animals, or can be found in soil, plants, or other places.
 Most of the time, they are not harmful.
 However, their presence could signal that harmful bacteria from fecal waste may be there as well.
 The EPA requires that no more than 5% of the samples in a month may be positive.
-If a water sample does test positive, we run more specific tests for E.coli, which is a bacteria found in human and animal fecal waste and may cause illness.
+If a water sample does test postive, we run more specific tests for E.coli, which is is a bacteria found in human and animal fecal waste and may cause illness.